raphaelquast/beatstep/README.md

 <details>
 <summary>:hatching_chick: <strong>SEQUENCE INITIALIZER</strong> (active if the selected clip-slot is empty)</summary>

-In the sequence-initializer layer you can set the parameters for the midi-sequence
+In the sequence-initializer layer you can set the start-parameters for the midi-sequence
-that is initialized if you **double-tap** `shift`.
+that is initialized if you press `chan` again.

 - `buttons` 1-8 indicates the tempo of the MIDI notes as "notes/bar" [1/32, 1/16, 1/8, 1/4, 1/2, 1, 2, 4]